smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. figure:: sd2.png
    :scale: 50%

 Now, as per :ref:`STEP 3.
 Make a Parameter Modification to Your Project’s TML DAGs` as you need.
-This DAGs uses a local file for reading.
+This DAGs uses a local file for reading - how do I know this?
+See :ref:`The Solution Template Naming Conventions`